BestGuide is reader supported and may earn affiliate commission. Learn More.

 Is SureCam compatible with ELD?

 The SureCam device itself is not an ELD (Electronic Logging Device).
-However, it is highly compatible with ELD providers, most notably Geotab, allowing you to view HOS logs and video in the same dashboard.
+However, it is highly compatible with ELD providers, most notably Geotab as a Marketplace Premier Partner, allowing you to view HOS logs and video in the same dashboard.

 Does SureCam have GPS tracking?